phcompeau/biological_modeling_course/_pages/coronavirus/conclusion.md

 Image courtesy: flippingphysics.com.
 {: style="font-size: medium;"}

-<iframe src='https://gfycat.com/ifr/GaseousPoliticalAlaskajingle' frameborder='0' scrolling='no' width='360' height='640'></iframe><p> <a href="https://gfycat.com/gaseouspoliticalalaskajingle">via Gfycat</a></p>

 The bonded atoms are held together by sharing electrons, but is held at specific bond length due to the attraction and repulsion forces of the negatively charged electrons and positively charged nucleus.
 Just like a spring, when you bring the atoms closer together then the normal (equilibrium), they will resist with greater and greater repulsion force.
 A popular method for performing NMA is the **Gaussian network model (GNM)**, the ENM for isotropic fluctuations.
 Isotropic describes physical properties don't change with direction, meaning that GNM analyzes only the size of the fluctuation in the protein.

 Besides root-mean-square deviation (RMSD), we can compare protein structures by comparing how the protein fluctuates.
-Two proteins fluctuate differently is typically a clear indication that the internal structure is different.
+Two proteins fluctuate differently is typically a clear indication that the internal structure is different, and we could imagine a situation in which two proteins have seemingly similar structure according to static analysis but fluctuate very differently.
 Therefore, we can perform NMA calculations as another approach to comparing SARS-CoV-2 and SARS S protein.

 One of the main strengths of ProDy is its capabilities for protein dynamics analysis.
 This includes performing NMA and visualizing the results that provide information on how the protein fluctuates.
 In this tutorial, we will use ProDy to perform GNM calculations on one chain of the SARS-CoV-2 S protein from the PDB entry <a href="http://www.rcsb.org/structure/6VXX" target="_blank">6vxx</a> and visualize the results into various graphs and plots.